Susan Atkins: Imprisonment

 In 1987, she married James W. Whitehouse, a graduate of Harvard Law School who was 15 years her junior.
 Whitehouse represented Atkins at her 2000 and 2005 parole hearings and maintained a website dedicated to her legal representation.

 During Atkins's 2000 parole hearing, Sharon Tate's sister, Debra, read a statement written by their father, Paul, which said in part, "Thirty-one years ago I sat in a courtroom with a jury and watched with others.
 I saw a young woman who giggled, snickered and shouted out insults; even while testifying about my daughter's last breath, she laughed.
 My family was ripped apart.
 If Susan Atkins is released to rejoin her family, where is the justice?"

 In April 2002, Atkins told a Los Angeles Times reporter of her work to discourage teenagers from idolizing Manson and her hope of someday leaving prison to live in Laguna Beach, California.

 In 2003, Atkins filed a lawsuit in federal court claiming that she was a "political prisoner" due to the repeated denials of her parole requests regardless of her suitability.

-On June 1, 2005, Atkins had her 17th parole hearing; this resulted in a three-year denial.
-She was given less than six months to live and subsequently requested a "compassionate release" from prison.
-Atkins's attorney, Eric P. Lampel, stated that Atkins's condition had deteriorated to the point that she was paralyzed on one side, could only talk "a little bit", and could not sit up in bed without assistance.
+On June 1, 2005, Atkins had her 17th parole hearing.
 The hearing was attended by various family members of the victims, including Debra Tate and members of the Sebring family, and they requested that her parole be denied.
 She received a four-year denial.

 In April 2008, it was revealed that Atkins had been hospitalized for more than a month with an undisclosed illness that was subsequently reported to be terminal brain cancer.
-Her left leg had been amputated.
+She was given less than six months to live and subsequently requested a "compassionate release" from prison.
+Atkins's attorney, Eric P. Lampel, stated that Atkins's condition had deteriorated to the point that she was paralyzed on one side, could only talk "a little bit", and could not sit up in bed without assistance.
+Her left leg was subsequently amputated.